 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 In Lac Lawrann Conservancy there are 13 separate bird boxes that have been installed.
-These boxes are monitored on a weekly basis by two volunteers who log the types of birds nesting in the boxes, the number of eggs in each clutch, and the date that the fledglings leave the nest.
+These boxes are monitored on a weekly basis during nesting season, by two volunteers who log the types of birds nesting in the boxes, the number of eggs in each clutch, and the date that the fledglings leave the nest.
 They continue to monitor and maintain the boxes until the birds migrate in the fall.
 For 2020 the numbers in these 13 boxes are as follows: Tree Swallow (11 fledged), Eastern Bluebird (4 fledged), House Wren (9 fledged).